 Time away from traveling allowed me to do many awesome things.
-I got over my burn out.
+I got over my burnout.
 I started a consulting company.
 I began writing for AOL and the Huffington Post.
-I got to see Wicked in New York City.
+I got to see “Wicked” in New York City.
 I caught up on my movies.
 I got sucked into True Blood.
-I got to LIVE in New York City and explore some of what the Big Apple has to offer.
+I got to live in New York City and explore some of what the Big Apple has to offer.
 I got to miss New York City.
 I saw friends in Boston.
 I saw my parents and my dog.
 I watched Pink Floyd perform an epic rendition of “The Wall.”
 Yes, I did many cool things.

 But I’m a traveler.
 It’s where my heart is.
 Life on the road is happiness for me: the adventure, the excitement, the new beers in each country to try.
-So now it’s time to sling my backpack over my shoulder, wave good bye, and journey to places unknown.
+So now it’s time to sling my backpack over my shoulder, wave good-bye, and journey to places unknown.

 A long time ago, I wondered how travel changes with age, responsibility, and work.
 All I want to do is be a traveler.
 Me and the road.
 A partnership made in heaven.
 But as this site has grown so too have my responsibilities with it.
 And now, I can say that a big blog does affect how you travel.
 I’m currently on a press trip in Canada.
 I’m trying out a new train service they are offering.
-I’ll be going from Toronto to Montreal over the course of 5 days with stops along the way.
+I’ll be going from Toronto to Montreal over the course of five days, with stops along the way.

-I’m not one to complain about free travel but until the end of this year, most of my travel relates to this website.
+I’m not one to complain about free travel, but until the end of this year, most of my travel relates to this website.
 Conferences, press trips, meetings, and events.
 While I love it and the opportunities these events bring, sometimes it makes me sad.
-These things get in the way of my one true desire- to just simply travel.
+These things get in the way of my one true desire: to just simply travel.
 My friend Jason says I’m not ready to let go of that part of my life when I could just do that.
 He’s right.
 I still want to be that intrepid backpacker who has just started his RTW trip and doesn’t have a care in the world.